pirateIV/todos.../README.md

 ## Features

-PS: This is just a my intern work will be updated soon
+PS: This is just my intern work will be updated soon

 - **User-Friendly Interface:** Clean and responsive design for a seamless user experience.
 - **Add, Edit, Delete Tasks:** Easily add, edit, and delete tasks with just a few clicks.